MarieCHessler/a-quiz/README.md

     Title: Solution to question and score issue <br>
     Author: *Dave Horrocks*, Slack community <br>
     Date: Dec 21, 2021 <br>
-    Autor tip: getNextQuestion is being called in a loop, which is causing the problem.
+    Author tip: getNextQuestion is being called in a loop, which is causing the problem.

 <br>